 #1 Don’t Eat Soon Before Bed

-The most important thing to help with preventing nighttime reflux is undoubtably to not eat soon before bedtime.
+The most important thing to help with stopping acid reflux at night is undoubtably to not eat soon before bedtime.
 As I already mentioned the LES muscle which sits above the stomach is more prone to opening when there is more pressure on it.
 When you lay down the pressure builds because you don’t have the advantage of gravity keeping the food/acid down and inside the stomach.

 If you eat and lay down this pressure will only be increased because of the food being inside the stomach so this is something you want to avoid.
 Ideally you want to wait until all food has been digested and your stomach is completely empty before laying down.
 You should allow for at least 3 hours after eating before laying down/sleeping and ideally if you can 4 hours.
 In this case the stomach should be completely emptied which should drastically lower the chance of reflux.